xenondevs/Docs/docs/nova/addon/items/registering-materials.md

 However, we also previously mentioned that we want our ruby to be edible.
 For this, we need to call `registerFood`.
 This also requires us to create food options, which configure things like eating time, nutrition, saturation, instant health and more.
 You're also able to set custom code which will be executed when the food has been eaten.
-In this example, I'll use the nutrition and saturation values of an Apple, but with a eating time of 2 seconds:
+In this example, I'll use the nutrition and saturation values of an Apple, but with an eating time of 2 seconds:
 ```kotlin
 object Items {